ZacharyGeurts/AMOURANTHRTX/README.md

 3 frames in flight and triple buffering?
 Yep.
 You can turn off in source code but we respect your hardware and reach for 100% accessibility to developers.

-Every decision expects 3060 TI and newer so that we can ignore all of the last generation and become the next generation of horsepower.
+Every decision expects 3060 TI and newer so that we (Grok) can ignore all of the last generation and become the next generation of horsepower.

 Have a look.
 I promise to get libraries in the future.
 ```